You can help solve West Ohio's hunger problem. We need...

 USDA - Federal Commodities Program - Nutritious variety of food items to supplement agencies' "food mix" in meals 'bagged up' by emergency providers or 'served hot' at meals sites provided monthly during the year.

-WOFB Senior Citizens Food Box - WOFB has been providing seniors in Lima with food boxes the past 11 years.
-We currently provided almost 225 seniors (50+ years old at 200% of poverty), living independently, in ten housing complexes with nutritious food items each month to supplement their pantries.
+WOFB Senior Citizens Food Box - WOFB has been providing seniors in Lima with food boxes the past 13 years.
+We currently provided over 200 seniors (50+ years old at 200% of poverty), living independently, in ten housing complexes with nutritious food items each month to supplement their pantries.
 Limited funding restricts the expansion outside of Allen County.
 Currently United Way of Greater Lima (UWGL) helps fund this program.

-Weekend Back Pack - During '12-'13 academic year, WOFB provided 500 elementary students within 5 Lima City schools a back-pack of nutritious food to take home each Friday.
+Weekend Back Pack - During '14-'15 academic year, WOFB provided 500 elementary students within 5 Lima City schools a back-pack of nutritious food to take home each Friday.
 Other agencies approached the food bank and began their own back pack programs in their areas.
-We now provide this program in Findlay School, Arcadia School, Fostoria School, Elida Meals 'til Monday, Kenton, Paulding School, Wapakoneta Middle School, Center for Autism & Dyslexia School (Findlay), and Ridgemont through the partnership with these agencies.
-Approximately 2,000 students in the schools listed receive a bag of food each week to consume on the weekends.
+We now provide this program in Findlay School, Arcadia School, Elida Meals 'til Monday, Kenton, Paulding School, Wapakoneta Middle School, Liberty Benton, Ottawa, Columbus Grove, Alger, and Tiffin through the partnership with these agencies.
+Approximately 2,500 students in the schools listed receive a bag of food each week to consume on the weekends.
 These students are on free/reduced lunch &/or breakfasts.
 Without the Back Pack Program most of these children may not eat from lunch on Friday until they arrive at school on Monday morning.
 Due to the success and requests, we provided summer bags (10 wks) to 500 students.
 Currently, United Way of Greater Lima (UWGL) helps fund this program.

-If you would like additional information on any of the above-mentioned programs or are interested in starting a Back Pack Program in your area please contact Tommie Harner at 419-222-7946 to get additional details.
+If you would like additional information on any of the above-mentioned programs or are interested in starting a Back Pack Program in your area please contact us at 419-222-7946 to get additional details.